Every story needs an information highway

 Setting up keywords is straightforward; I explain how in this blog post.
 I’ve set one up for Betty.

 To help me to solve my Betty problem, I first set up a collection with all the scenes where she gets a mention.
+I select them all, open up the Project Keywords pane and, via the cog wheel, apply the keyword Betty to all her scenes.

 So now, in the outliner, I can see where these scenes appear within the whole story.
 Each pink square indicates a scene in which Betty gets a mention.